mendersoftware/mender-docs/02.Artifacts/02.Integrating-with-U-Boot/docs.md

 1. In a Mender based configuration, the kernel is loaded from the rootfs partition, not from the boot partition.
 This is in order to make a complete upgrade possible, including the kernel.
-Usually, in a boot partition, the kernel is stored in the root, but on a rootfs partition, it is usually stored in `/boot`.
+Usually, in a boot partition, the kernel is stored in the root, but on a rootfs partition it is usually stored in `/boot`.
 Therefore, paths that refer to the location of the kernel need to be updated to point to this location.
-This is usually the case for dtb, fdt and initrd files as well, if the kernel has those.
+This is usually the case for the device tree and initrd files as well, if the kernel has those.
 For instance:

    ```